-If you try to use the Sitecore Installation Framework in a non-administration window, you might see one of the following error messages and you will not be able to install Sitecore.
+If you try to use the Sitecore Installation Framework in a non-admin window, you can see one of the following error messages and you will not be able to install Sitecore.

+'''

 Import-Module : The required module 'SitecoreFundamentals' is not loaded.
+Load the module or remove the module from 'RequiredModules' in the file

+'''

-Load the module or remove the module from 'RequiredModules' in the file import-module: The script 'SitecoreFundamentals.psm1' cannot be run because it contains a "#requires" statement for running as Administrator.
+import-module: The script 'SitecoreFundamentals.psm1' cannot be run because it contains a "#requires" statement for running as Administrator.
 The current Windows PowerShell session is not running as Administrator.
 Start Windows PowerShell by using the Run as Administrator option, and then try running the script again.

-4.2.5.
-Sitecore installation failed while using Skype
+My Sitecore installation failed while I was using Skype

-When using Skype (or other communication tools) while installing Sitecore, it is possible that your xConnect installation might fail.
-This is due to Skype and Sitecore xConnect both using port 443, which interferes with the installation.
-If this happens, you must change your Skype configuration as outlined in the following article.

-Another approach to solving this installation issue is to update the default HTTP port, and if needed the HTTPS port.
+- When using Skype while you are installing Sitecore 9.1.0, it is possible that your xConnect installation may fail.
+This is due to Skype and Sitecore xConnect using port 443, which interferes with the installation.
+If this happens, you must change your Skype configuration as outlined in the following article. - Another approach to solving this installation issue is to update the default HTTP port, and if needed the HTTPS port.